Uniper expects coal closure details from German government over summer

-FRANKFURT, May 7 (Reuters) - Arrangements for idling German coal-fired power plants and compensating operators will be made over the summer, the chief financial officer of utility Uniper said in a call with analysts on Thursday.
+FRANKFURT (Reuters) - Arrangements for idling German coal-fired power plants and compensating operators will be made over the summer, the chief financial officer of utility Uniper (UN01.DE) said in a call with analysts on Thursday.

 Sascha Bibert said that some delays to legal decision-making arising from the coronavirus outbreak were noticeable but the compensation scheme agreed in January stood.